 The Socialist Caucus publishes Turn Left for each federal and Ontario provincial convention.
 It is written and edited and by SC supporters but also includes articles by and interviews with progressive activists from outside the NDP as well.

-The most recent version for the NDP federal convention in Vancouver in 2011 was presented in a magazine format and was a huge success.
+Starting at the NDP federal convention in Vancouver in 2011, Turn Left was presented in a magazine format and was a huge success.

 Turn Left - Summer 2011

 • Interview with NDP MP Dan Harris

 • Stopping the war in the Middle East

 • Defeating the Harper Agenda

 • SC Resolutions to NDP Convention

 • A Review of the Spirit Level